 This consists of a panel hearing with at least three people who were not directly involved in the matters detailed in the complaint or any previous investigation.
-Two of the complaint panel members will be trustees and one independent of the management and running of the trust itself but may be a local governor of another school.
+At least one of the complaint panel members will be a trustee and at least one panel member will be independent of the management and running of the trust itself but may be a local governor of another school.
+The third panel member can be a trustee or local governor of the trust or independent of the trust.
 This means that the independent complaint panel member will not be a trustee or an employee of the trust.